-Our performance and reputation could be adversely affected by increased focus on and demands from customers, investors and regulators with respect to ESG issues and we may be criticized or penalized for the timing, nature or scope of our ESG disclosures as regulatory standards evolve.
+Our performance and reputation could be adversely affected by increased focus on and demands from clients, investors and regulators with respect to ESG issues and we may be criticized or penalized for the timing, nature or scope of our ESG disclosures as regulatory standards evolve.

-There is an increasing focus from regulators, certain investors, and other stakeholders concerning matters relating to environmental social and governance, or ESG, factors.
+There is an increasing focus from regulators, certain investors, and other stakeholders concerning matters relating to ESG factors.
 ESG includes not only environmental issues but also human rights, diversity, responsible supply chain management, ethics, cybersecurity and privacy concerns.
 We communicate certain ESG-related initiatives and commitments regarding environmental matters, diversity and other matters on our website and elsewhere, including in our annual Sustainability Report.

-Our ability to achieve our ESG commitments, including our commitment to reduce our greenhouse gas emissions by 90% by 2050, may be subject to numerous risks, many of which are beyond our control and which may result in us failing to achieve, or be perceived to fail to achieve, our ESG-related initiatives or commitments.
+Our ability to achieve our ESG commitments may be subject to numerous risks, many of which are beyond our control and which may result in us failing to achieve, or be perceived to fail to achieve, our ESG-related initiatives or commitments.
 We may struggle to secure required resources and related technologies or suppliers that can meet our standards.
 We may incur substantial costs for environmental regulatory compliance and other ESG initiatives.
 If we fail to achieve our targets or are perceived to fail to do so, our reputation, business and operations may be adversely affected.